Tanzanian president suspends rail chief pending probe into tender

-DAR ES SALAAM (Reuters) - Tanzanian President John Magufuli has suspended a senior rail official and ordered an investigation into possible irregularities in the awarding of a tender to build a standard gauge railway line, his office said on Tuesday.
+DAR ES SALAAM, Dec 22 (Reuters) - Tanzanian President John Magufuli has suspended a senior rail official and ordered an investigation into possible irregularities in the awarding of a tender to build a standard gauge railway line, his office said on Tuesday.

 Tanzania said in March it plans to spend $14.2 billion to construct a new standard gauge rail network in the next five years, to be financed with commercial loans as the country aims to become a regional transport hub.